 VA Disability Compensation Levels

 VA disability is not a fixed amount.
 Your compensation level depends on the severity of your condition.
 To quantify your disability, VA assigns you something called an impairment rating.

-VA Impairment Ratings and Corresponding Monthly Compensation
+2022 VA Impairment Ratings and Corresponding Monthly Compensation

-As of 2018, here is what you will receive in VA disability compensation at each impairment rating:
+For 2022, here is what you will receive in VA disability compensation at each impairment rating:

-Additional Benefits on Behalf of Dependents
+Additional Veterans Benefits on Behalf of Dependents

 Permanent and Total Disability